 Leadership Standard 2 -Initiates and manages change to improve staff performance and student learning 1.
 Exemplary Administrators, the school leadership team, and other teacher leaders initiate and sustain change to improve staff performance and student learning.
 Administrators, the school leadership team, and other teacher leaders create a sense of urgency for change and effectively communicate a common vision.
-2. Operational Administrators and the school leadership team initiate and sustain change to improve staff performance and student learning. √ The principal provides an appropriate balance of pressure and support to manage the change process for desired results.
-3. Emerging Administrators initiate change to improve staff performance and student learning but do not sustain the change, remove barriers, or both.
-4. Not Evident Administrators initiate few, if any, changes that impact staff performance and student learning.
+2. Operational Administrators and the school leadership team initiate and sustain change to improve staff performance and student learning.
+The principal provides an appropriate balance of pressure and support to manage the change process for desired results.
+3. Emerging Administrators initiate change to improve staff performance and student learning but do not sustain the change, remove barriers, or both. \checkmark 4.
+Not Evident Administrators initiate few, if any, changes that impact staff performance and student learning.

-Loodorship Standard 3 Liese systems to onsure offective implementation of curriculum assessment netruction Leadership Standard 3 -Uses systems to ensure effective implementation of curriculum, assessment, instructi and professional learning practices 1.
+Leadership Otenderd 2 I have a set on a set of the still a second station of a second station of the second st we the set is a Leadership Standard 3 -Uses systems to ensure effective implementation of curriculum, assessment, instruction and professional learni 1.
 Exemplary The principal and other school leaders continually use systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices.
 The principal and other school leaders have a comprehensive knowledge and understanding of the best practices for curriculum, assessment, instruction, and professional learning.
-2. Operational The principal and other school leaders often use systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices.
-3. Emerging The principal and other school leaders occasionally use systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices. √ 4.
-Not Evident The principal and other school leaders rarely, if ever, use systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices.
+2. Operational The principal and other school leaders often use systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices. \checkmark 3.
+Emerging The principal and other school leaders occasionally use systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices.
+4. Not Evident The principal and other school leaders rarely, if ever, use systems to ensure effective implementation of curriculum, assessment, instruction, and professional learning practices.

-Leadership Standard 4 -Uses processes to systematically analyze data to improve student achievemen nt 1.
+Leadership Standard 4 -Uses processes to systematically analyze data to improve student achievement 1.
 Exemplary Extensive, comprehensive processes, including root cause analysis, are used consistently to analyze data (e.g., multiple sources of data: classroom, grade level, departmental, and subgroup, perception data) to improve student achievement.
 2. Operational Numerous processes are used frequently to analyze data (e.g., multiple sources of data: classroom, grade level, departmental, and subgroup, perception data) to improve student achievement.
 3. Emerging Some processes are in place and used occasionally to analyze data to improve student achievement. √ 4.
 Not Evident Few, if any, processes are in place to analyze data to improve student achievement.

-Leadership Standard 5 -Builds leadership capacity through shared decision-making and problem-solving 1.
+Leadership Standard 5 -Builds leadership capacity through shared decision-making and problem-solvin 1.
 Exemplary Extensive structures exist for staff to engage in shared decision-making and problem-solving and to build their leadership capacities.
 Administrators collaborate consistently with staff members to gather input.
-2. Operational Numerous structures exist for staff to engage in shared decision-making and problem-solving and to build their leadership capacities.
-3. Emerging Some structures exist for staff to engage in shared decision-making, problem-solving, or both. ~ 4.
-Not Evident Few, if any, structures exist for staff to engage in shared decision-making or problem-solving.
+2. Operational Numerous structures exist for staff to engage in shared decision-making and problem-solving and to build their leadership capacities. ~ 3.
+Emerging Some structures exist for staff to engage in shared decision-making, problem-solving, or both.
+4. Not Evident Few, if any, structures exist for staff to engage in shared decision-making or problem-solving.